 This speech, although it gave much ammunition to the hostile press, did not signify that he was a Pro-Boer in the manner of Dr Gavin B. Clark (MP for Caithness until 1900) or the Irish MPs.
 It did, however, expose the divisions in the Liberal Party over the war.
 Campbell-Bannerman tried to deny their existence, but this was impossible in the light of the activities of Rosebery and his Liberal Imperialist henchmen, especially Asquith, Grey and Haldane, men who would later conspire against Campbell-Bannerman at the formation of the Liberal government in December 1905.10 The divisions in the party over the war were profound and the 'methods of barbarism' speech led to the opening up of political and social gaps between the Liberal Imperialists around Lord Rosebery, moderates around Campbell-Bannerman and the fully fledged pro-Boers.
 A Unionist speaker in Cambridge characterised the party as 'a Liberal dog with a head of Lord Rosebery, an inside of Sir Henry Campbell-Bannerman, and a tail of Labouchere and Dr Clark.
-The seats.
+The whole body would be wagged by the tail, and they would have a mongrel of the very vilest description.